 The Parker Solar Probe science teams are pleased to announce the inaugural meeting of the Parker Conference Series.

-Parker Solar Probe (PSP) mission, which launched on August 12, 2018, has completed the first three of its 24 scheduled orbits about the Sun (perihelia on November 5, 2018, April 4, 2019, and September 1, 2019).
+NASA Parker Solar Probe (PSP) mission, which launched on August 12, 2018, has completed the first three of its 24 scheduled orbits about the Sun (perihelia on November 5, 2018, April 4, 2019, and September 1, 2019).
 All three orbits had roughly the same perihelion distance of 35.7 Rsun from the Sun center.
-In December, 2019, the spacecraft will fly by Venus for the second time since launch.
-This maneuver will reduce perihelion to 27.8 Rsun.
+On December 26, 2019, the spacecraft flew by Venus for the second time since launch.
+This maneuver reduced perihelion to 27.8 Rsun.
 The main science objectives of the PSP mission are to: (1) Trace the flow of energy that heats and accelerates the solar corona and solar wind; (2) Determine the structure and dynamics of the plasma and magnetic fields at the sources of the solar wind; and (3) Explore mechanisms that accelerate and transport energetic particles.

-Data from the first two orbits will be released to the public on November 12, 2019, and from the third orbit in January 2020.
+Data from the first two orbits have been released to the public on November 12, 2019, and from the third orbit in February 2020.
 The data returned so far is a treasure trove that holds potential for breakthrough discoveries.
 PSP is crossing new boundaries of space exploration.

 The first annual Parker Solar Probe conference will be held from March 23 to 27, 2020 in Laurel, Maryland at the Johns Hopkins Applied Physics Lab.
-The meeting will highlight the first results from the first four Parker Solar Probe solar encounters.
-The conference will be open to the entire heliophysics community.
+The meeting will highlight discoveries from the first three orbits and new ones from orbit 4 with closer perihelion of 27.8 Rsun.
+The conference is open to the entire heliophysics community.
 Abstracts involving relevant theory, simulations, data analysis, and coordinated observations are encouraged.
 There will be space for both oral and poster presentations, as well as splinter sessions.

 Registration Opens: November 12, 2019